aazaff/teachPaleobiology/LabExercise11.md

 ````

 #### Step 3
-We next need to convert the geojson into a shapefile.
-While geojson is normally used by webdevelopers, shapefiles are commonly used by scientists.
+We next need to convert the GeoJSON into a shapefile.
+While GeoJSON is normally used by web developers, shapefiles are commonly used by scientists.
 Popular geospatial analysis (mapping) programs like QGIS and ArcGIS use shapefiles as their primary data format.
-R is not really meant for mapping, but people have tried to make packages, like ````rgdal````, to convert it to be as much like QGIS and ArcGIS as possible.
+R is not really meant for mapping or web develoment, but packages, like ````rgdal````, can be used to shoehorn R into those purposes.

 ````R
 # Conver the URL to a shapefile